oneapi-src/oneDAL/docs/source/contribution/cpu_features.rst

 The most important definitions and functions for CPU features dispatching are located in the files
 |32e_make|_ for x86-64 architecture, |riscv_make|_ for RISC-V 64-bit architecture, and |arm_make|_
 for ARM architecture.
-Those files are included into operating system related files.
+Those files are included into operating system related makefiles.
 For example, the |32e_make| file is included into ``lnx32e.mk`` file:

 ::